 All I’m saying is I do not need to cater to my teen’s every request.
 Nope.
 Nada.
 No way.

-What I actually do: “I’m in the middle of something so I think you can get it yourself.”
+What I actually do: “I’m in the middle of something, so it would be great if you could get it yourself.”

 When your teen is not responding to your questions